 Before you apply to volunteer for us you might have some questions.
 We’ve answered our most frequently asked ones below.
 If you haven’t found the answers you’re looking for, you can call our Volunteer Services team on 01726 65711.

 How do I become a volunteer with Cornwall Hospice Care?

 Have a look at all our volunteer opportunities and once you have found a suitable role we encourage you to apply using our online application form.
 Alternatively, you can request one via email or a paper copy to complete.
 You can also get in touch via phone or email, particularly if you’re not sure how you want to get involved or if you have a specific skill you want to offer us.
-Contact our Volunteer Services Manager on 01726 65711 to discuss your volunteering options or email us on email@example.com.
-After a chat over the phone we will send you an application form to fill in and return to us.
+Contact our Volunteer Services Team on 01726 65711 to discuss your volunteering options or email us on email@example.com.

 Will I need to attend an interview?

 Yes, most of our volunteer roles require a face to face interview with the manager of the team that you want to volunteer in.
 The exception is if you want to become an event volunteer and help on an ad hoc basis at local fundraising events, then we’ll just call you for a chat over the phone rather than a face to face interview.

 Will I need to provide references or have a Disclosure & Barring Service (DBS) check?